rob5300/KV3ParticleUpdater/README.md

 Made for TF:S2 so may not convert all particle features, but most should be covered.

+Special thanks to [justynboi](https://github.com/justynboi) for his work on working out how to translate many particle features to the S&Box versions.

 ## Adding new Updaters
 Check existing updaters to see how to make a new updater.
 Covered use cases are: